JMAR059/rex/README.md

 - cd into 'proj'.
 - run 'npm install' to have all the required dependencies.
 - run 'npm run dev' and follow the link to view the front-end.
-- Create a PR!

 Note.
 Work on a separate branch or on a fork!

 ### Backend
 Python 3.5 or higher required.
+To run the server:
+- pip install -r requirements.txt
+- fastapi run

 Run individual files for testing with the module command.
 For example:
 - To run src/relationalAlgebra/relationParsing.py: python3 -m src.relationalAlgebra.relationParsing